 WHO WE ARE

 Founded in 2017, we exist to build a loving society in which hope is restored, every life is honored and economic opportunity is a right, not a privilege.
 Utilizing entrepreneurship as a tool for connection and transformation, we provide the best opportunity for people to embrace their inner entrepreneur and leverage their strengths in a whole new light.
-Initially developed as a state chapter under Defy Ventures, a national organization, Defy Colorado has since become an independent 501(c)(3) organization that operates independently from Defy Ventures Inc.
+Defy Colorado is an independently governed, non-profit organization that operates in a collaborative relationship with Defy Ventures, a national

 In the state of Colorado, it costs roughly $39,000/year to incarcerate just one individual…